meads2/01-Project/README.md

 A portfolio project to show our favorite things using basic html,css,js

 ## Known Issues
-- Not all sections were made fully responsive
+- Some sections have issues on smaller screens

 ## Future Features
 - Store the items in a database and pull them in on load